In order to progress to Semester III, sophomore level in the nursing major, students must:

 All designated (*) courses from the freshman and first sophomore semesters (I – III) must be completed with a GPA of 3.0 with no more than one science or lower division nursing course grade below "C" to apply for upper division.

-When all designated (*) courses are complete, the student may apply to the Upper Division of the College of Nursing.
+When all designated (*) courses are complete with a "C" or better grade, the student may apply to the Upper Division of the College of Nursing.

 Enrollment in upper division is competitive and limited.
 The following criteria are used for admission to the upper division nursing course sequence through a competitive selection process: